taocpp/PEGTL/doc/Actions-and-States.md

 A further possibility is for an action to completely [change the matching behaviour](#match) of the rule they are attached to.
 Most of this document focuses on the primary role.

-Actions are implemented as static member functions called `apply()` or `apply0()` of specialisations of custom class templates.
+Actions are implemented as static member functions called `apply()` or `apply0()` of specializations of custom class templates.

 States are additional function arguments to `tao::pegtl::parse()` that are forwarded to all actions.

 To use actions during a parsing run they first need to be implemented.

 * Define a custom action class template.
-* Specialise the action class template for every rule for which a function is to be called and
+* Specialize the action class template for every rule for which a function is to be called and
   * either implement an `apply()` or `apply0()` static member function,
   * or derive from a class that implements the desired function.